European Union (EU) exit information for UK nationals in the absence of a withdrawal agreement.

 Banking, insurance and other financial services

 Many UK providers are planning to continue providing services to EU and EEA residents.
 If your provider needs to make any changes to your product or the way it provides it, they should contact you in a timely manner.
 If you have any concerns about whether you might be affected, you should contact your provider.
+Find more information on financial services for UK Nationals living in the EU or EEA.
+If you have any concerns about whether you might be affected, you should contact your provider.

 Inheritance tax and wills